billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 ... <a few other x-ms-* headers, but no body> ...
 ```

-Now onto the real challenge.
+Now for the real challenge.
 Efficiently and correctly streaming the blob contents, including range-requests.

-Let's have a first attempt:
+Here was my first attempt:

 ```csharp
 [HttpGet("/asset")]